|Legler Systems Company|||||CR System|||||Contact Us|||||Help|||||Home||||

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the CRS executable programs.
 The latest MS Windows check reconciliation programs (32-bit code) are the same as the DOS check reconciliation programs (16-bit code) for compatibility.
 For check data archiving and historical reporting, the same CRS executable programs can be run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old check payment data and programs to a separate hard disk drive in order to view or print accounting reports.

 The Database Control System by Legler Systems Company is required to support online Master File updates in a multi-user environment and is included with the Check Reconciliation software.
-The CRS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII coding) or IBM mainframe (EBCDIC coding) environment.
+The CRS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII code) or IBM mainframe (EBCDIC code) environment.
 A Micro Focus cobol compiler is used to generate the CRS executable programs for personal computers.
 Each CR end-user procedure shown on the Check Reconciliation Menu corresponds to a separate application program.

 The CR System software cost is identified in the Software Price Sheet and includes: (1) CRS executable programs for any version of MS Windows, (2) CRS Procedure Manual and (3) online Help File.
 The technical CRS Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.